alanzhaonys/web-storage-es6/README.md

 This is a library written in ES6.
 It provides an abstraction layer for using the HTML5 web storages, `localStorage` and `sessionStorage`.
 On top of utilizing these `Storage` types, a `Global` storage is introduced for temporary data storage.

+## Installation
+`npm install --save web-storage-es6`

+## Usage Summary

-## Quick Overview
+### Overview
 * *Local* - A type of `localStorage`.
 Data persists until explicitly deleted by user.
 It has no expiration date
 * *Session* - A type of `sessionStorage`.
 Data lasts for as long as the browser is open and survives over page reloads
 * *Global* - Stores data in the global `window` variable.
 Data only lasts inside a single page session and will be destroyed upon page reload

-## Installation
-`npm install --save web-storage-es6`

-## Usage Summary
 ```
 // Include library
 const WebStorageES6 = require('web-storage-es6');